confluence/python-textbok/python_notes/03_Selection_Control_Statements.rst

 Short-circuit evaluation
 ------------------------

 Note that if ``a`` is false, the expression ``a and b`` is false whether ``b`` is true or not.
 The interpreter can take advantage of this to be more efficient: if it evaluates the first subexpression in an AND expression to be false, it does not bother to evaluate the second subexpression.
-We call ``and`` a *shortcut operator* or *short-circuit* because of this behaviour.
+We call ``and`` a *shortcut operator* or *short-circuit* operator because of this behaviour.

 This behaviour doesn't just make the interpreter slightly faster -- you can also use it to your advantage when writing programs.
 Consider this example::